 Texas allows a credit for sales or use tax due and payable to other states.
 For more information, see Rule 3.338, Multistate Tax Credit and Allowance of Credit for Tax Paid to Supplies.

 A purchaser who buys a taxable new OHV from an out-of-state retailer for use in Texas owes Texas use tax.
 Use tax is complementary to the Texas sales tax and is imposed on the storage, use, or other consumption of a taxable item.

 For example, if you buy a new all-terrain vehicle (ATV) from an out-of-state retailer in Oklahoma who does not charge Texas sales tax, and you store or use the ATV in Texas, you owe Texas use tax on the price of the ATV.

-For more information about the tax responsibility for vehicles designed for off-road use in Texas, see tax publications 94-438, All-Terrain or Off-Road Vehicles and Texas Use Tax (PDF) and 98-805, Motorcycles, Autocycles and Off-Highway Vehicles – Which Texas Tax is Due?
+For more information about the tax responsibility for vehicles designed for off-road use in Texas, see tax publications 94-438, Off-Highway Vehicles and 98-805, Motorcycles, Autocycles and Off-Highway Vehicles – Which Texas Tax is Due?

 Off-highway vehicles used exclusively on a farm, ranch or in a timber operation in the production of agricultural or timber products for sale, are exempt from sales and use tax.
 Present your Ag/Timber registration number from your courtesy card to your local county tax assessor-collector to claim your agricultural or timber exemption of your new off-highway vehicle purchased from an out-of-state retailer.